-Once you work out what you want to do, find out what you need to do to get a training position.
+Once you work out what you want to do when becoming a junior doctor, find out what you need to do to get a training position.
 Talk to your Registrars and Consultants about what things would be beneficial for a career in surgery for example.
 You may want to get involved in some research or do courses offered by hospitals and colleges.
 Don’t forget the importance of clinical work though.
 All the research in the world won’t replace learning good clinical skills.
 Be in theatre or cath lab or wherever it is you want to end up.

 Besides finding a specialty that you actually enjoy, it’s important to be pragmatic too.
 Make sure that you factor in things like the lifestyle of a particular specialty.
-It’s also becoming increasingly important to think abut what your employment prospects are at the end of the road.
-We may be coming into a time when securing full time employment as a specialist is tricky, so be sure that you’re not getting into an area where there may not be a place for you.
+It’s also becoming increasingly important to think about what your employment prospects are at the end of the road.
+We may be coming into a time when securing full-time employment as a specialist is tricky.
+So, be sure that you’re not getting into an area where there may not be a place for you.

-It’s really easy to think that everyone expects you to know or be able to do everything.
+It’s really easy to think that everyone expects you to know or be able to do everything when you’re becoming a junior doctor.
 That is simply not the case.
 If you’re in over your head, or you don’t know what’s going on, ask for help.
 You have so many resources at your fingertips, including nursing staff and other allied health professionals.
 Don’t be afraid to kick your problems up to someone more senior as they can not only help you, but you’ll learn something too.
 The doctors who worry me the most are the ones who don’t realise their own limitations and struggle on stubbornly.
 Don’t be that doctor.

 Similar to the above, don’t tell porky pies.
 You often get found out and it can lead to patient complications.
 If you’re asked a patient’s creatinine and you don’t know it, say so.
 Then say you will find out.
 That is much more professional and safe than making it up.

-Likewise with patients, we’re often afraid to admit that we don’t know the answer to their questions.
-That’s absolutely okay, tell them and again, say that you’ll find out.
+Likewise, with patients we’re often afraid to admit that we don’t know the answer to their questions.
+That’s absolutely okay.
+You should tell them you don’t have the answer, and again, say that you’ll find out.

 For patients who don’t speak English as a first language, don’t forget an interpreter.
 This includes deaf patients who may use Auslan as a first language.
 Giving information in their own language can make a huge difference to their day.

-Dr Kate Granger is a geriatric medicine consultant in the UK who has a terminal cancer.
-As a patient, she was shocked at how few staff introduced themselves to her during her treatment.
-She started a campaign called “Hello My Name Is” and aims to encourage health care workers to introduce themselves to patients.
+Dr. Kate Granger is a geriatric medicine consultant in the UK who has terminal cancer.
+As a patient, she was shocked at how few staff members introduced themselves to her during her treatment.
+She started a campaign called “Hello My Name Is” and aims to encourage healthcare workers to introduce themselves to patients.
 Don’t rely on your name badge to do it for you!